DlangGraphicsWG/bindbc-harfbuzz/README.md

 # bindbc-harfbuzz
+**Note: This is an unofficial bindbc package, please don't contact Mike for help.**

 This project provides both static and dynamic bindings to the [HarfBuzz library](https://github.com/harfbuzz/harfbuzz).
 They are `@nogc` and `nothrow` compatible can be compiled for compatibility with `-betterC`.

 ## Usage